craigmbooth/contemplativeneuroscience/_posts/2024-03-12-mind-wandering-contexts.md

 This study shows that mind wandering is a stable characteristic of a person, and also that the performance of a person at a task is related to the rate of mind wandering.

 There is good evidence that mind wandering is related to activity in the default mode network ({% include definition.html term="dmn" %}), and also that meditation can cause a reducton the activity of the DMN.
-These, observations taken together are suggestive that -- through its effect on the DMN -- meditation could be used to reduce mind wandering and improve task performance.
+These observations taken together are suggestive that -- through its effect on the DMN -- meditation could be used to reduce mind wandering and improve task performance.

+Later research by [Garrison et al. (2015)]({% post_url 2024-03-17-reduced-dmn-active-task %}) demonstrated that experienced meditators show greater reductions in default mode network activity—a neural system associated with mind-wandering—during meditation compared to active cognitive tasks.
+These findings on the prevalence and stability of mind-wandering complement work by [Killingsworth & Gilbert (2010)]({% post_url 2024-03-21-wandering-mind-unhappy-mind %}), which revealed the negative emotional consequences of a wandering mind in daily life.
+Additionally, meta-analytic work by [Zainal & Newman (2023)]({% post_url 2025-03-15-mindfulness-cognitive-function-survey %}) suggests mindfulness training may specifically enhance attention control, which could potentially reduce the frequency or impact of mind-wandering episodes.